Clubs & Activities

 MPS Clubs & Activities

-The Anne Ryan Baltimore Mission Trip is an exciting service opportunity.
+Anne Ryan Baltimore Mission Trip is an exciting service opportunity.
 This annual trip has long been a galvanizing experience for each group of rising seniors fortunate enough to attend.
-This is an opportunity to feed the hungry and care for the city’s underprivileged children under the auspices of Catholic Services.
-This trip has been both beneficial to those being served and life changing for those serving.
-Indeed, a true ministry and partnership has grown from this unique opportunity.
+This is an opportunity to feed the hungry and care for the city’s underprivileged under the auspices of Catholic Services.
+Paula Allshouse

-Calamari’s Thanksgiving Dinner for those in need presents a service opportunity for all members of the MPS community.
-Students gather all the makings for a Thanksgiving meal complete with the dinnerware and help prepare and serve the meal to more than a thousand guests from our community on Thanksgiving Day at Calamari’s.
+Calamari’s Thanksgiving Dinner for the Homeless presents a service opportunity for all members of the MPS community.
+Students gather all the makings for a Thanksgiving meal including the dinnerware and help prepare and serve the meal to more than a thousand homeless from our community on Thanksgiving Day at Calamari’s.
 Student leaders arrange the funding and schedule all of the helpers.
-This has become a holiday tradition for many MPS families.
+This has become a holiday tradition for many of the MPS families.
+Paula Dworakowski

 Chrysalis is the award-winning literary and art magazine for Mercyhurst Prep.
-Student members collect prose, poetry, art, and photographs from Lakers and select the best of the works for publication.
-They develop a theme, edit works, design the format and layout, publish, and distribute the magazine.
+Members collect prose, poetry, art, and photographs from Lakers and select the best of the works for publication.
+They develop a theme, edit works, design the format and layout, and publish and distribute the magazine.
+Bridget Whalen

-Concert Choir is a performing arts club and classes designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
-Music preparation includes performances at Mercyhurst Prep and in the community.
-Every other year, the choir travels to Orlando, Florida, to perform at Walt Disney World.
+Concert Choir is a performing arts class designed for any Laker with the desire and the discipline to sing challenging vocal repertoire.
+Music preparation includes performances at Mercyhurst Prep in the winter and spring seasons.
+Every other year, the choir travels to Orlando to perform at Walt Disney World.
 Arthur Martone and Mike Miele

-Dance Company is a performing arts club for the Laker with prior dance training.
+Dance Company is a performing arts class for the Laker with prior dance training.
 Students participate in both class and performance activities.
 Based on an audition, dancers are accepted to a master, advanced, intermediate, or apprentice class and travel to Orlando to perform at Walt Disney World every other year.
 Kara Grise and Maryanne Mager-Dombrowski

-Feed the Hungry is a join-by-doing group that is totally service-oriented.
+Feed the Hungry is a join-by-doing group that is totally service oriented.
 On the second Sunday of each month, Lakers cook and serve a nutritious meal to individuals who are homeless in downtown Erie.
 Fundraising and collecting materials for the project are ongoing efforts throughout the school year.
 Matt Ochalek

 Language Club is available to all students studying French or Spanish.
 It offers the opportunity to learn about various Francophone and Hispanic cultures and to explore the food and holidays of those places where French and Spanish are spoken.